gary-archer/oauth.developmentcertificates/README.md

 | Web | https://web.mycompany.com | The base URL for web apps |
 | Authorization Server | https://login.mycompany.com | The Authorization Server address |

-Follow the same conventions for less central components, some of which may be internal:
+Follow the same conventions for less central components, some of which may be internal URLs:

 | Component | Base URL | Represents |
 | --------- | -------- | ---------- |